Eliasmalx/StarterProject/README.md

 Find the corresponding instruccions under :

 - `Backend` .- for the backend proyect.
-- `frontend` .- for the frontEnd proyect.
+- `client-react` .- for the frontEnd proyect.